zmwangx/pyonedrive/README.rst

 * Batch download;
 * Create directories;
 * List directory contents;
+* Move or copy files and directories;
 * Remove files and directories;
-* Get item URL for viewing in web interface (among other metadata).
+* Get item URL for viewing in web interface (among other metadata);
+* A public API exposing all features listed above, and some familiar filesystem operations similar to those exposed by STL ``os`` and ``os.path``.

 The following console scripts are bundled with this package:

 * ``onedrive-auth``;
+* ``onedrive-cp``;
 * ``onedrive-geturl``;
 * ``onedrive-ls``;
 * ``onedrive-metadata``;
 * ``onedrive-mkdir``;
+* ``onedrive-mv``;
 * ``onedrive-rm``;
 * ``onedrive-rmdir``;
 * ``onedrive-upload``.

-``onedrive-upload``, according to my testing, is more reliable than the CLI shipped with ``python-onedrive``, as I have implemented retries and safeguards.
-It is also more likely to win out in the long run since ``python-onedrive`` uses a `semi-private BITS API
-<https://gist.github.com/rgregg/37ba8929768a62131e85>`_ that is subject to
-change.
-Howeever, speed is not great when few uploads are running concurrently (this is also the case for ``python-onedrive``); better use the Web interface in that case when it's not too much hessle (use ``onedrive-geturl`` to get a direct link to a remote directory).
+The names of the scripts are pretty much self-explanatory.
+To use any of these, you will need to first register an application and authorize the client.
+See the "Notes" section below.

 Installation
 ------------